BitcoinDesign/Bitcoin-Icons/README.md

 ## What is Bitcoin Icons?
-Open source icons for Bitcoin centric applications
+Bitcoin Icons is an Open source set of icons made for Bitcoin centric applications